We strive to

 Work ethic and honesty

 I expect group members to take their education and research VERY seriously.
-While some people are natural self-starters, everyone can excel if they put sustained effort.
 I know that difficulties are inherent to growth, and I am always willing to work with mentees to find solutions.
-However, I do not tolerate dishonesty or lack of work ethic in members of our group (e.g., lying or omitting the truth about academic or research progress).
+However, I do not tolerate dishonesty or a lack of work ethic in our group.

 Work hours and locations

-I don't enforce work hours or locations because if one does not have a strong work ethic, requiring them to spend preset hours in the lab will not help.
+I do not enforce work hours or locations because if one lacks work ethic, requiring them to spend hours in the lab will not help.
 However, I expect group members to make the most out of the flexibility granted by being self-driven, professional, and respectful of the time and financial resources I devote to them.
-Everyone is expected to attend planned meetings and give me at least a one-day notice if we need to reschedule, unless there are exceptional circumstances.
-I also expect group members to respond to non-urgent requests within a business day.
-I expect faster responses if we are close to a deadline, but we will agree on this upfront.
+I expect everyone to attend planned meetings, letting me know of any rescheduling in advance, and to respond to non-urgent requests within a business day.
+I expect faster responses if we are close to a deadline, but we will have an upfront conversation around these cases.

 Group meetings